-My sister was always smart, but she was brilliant in booking our stay at the Boardwalk Beach Resort through the property's reservation website.
+My sister was always smart, but she was brilliant in booking our stay at the Boardwalk Beach Resort.
 This family-friendly resort on the Gulf of Mexico was rich with amenities both expected and surprising: pools, fountains and special kid-friendly activities.
-The resort offers so many things to do with family in Panama City Beach, FL.

 We stayed in a three-bedroom suite equipped with a garden spa tub – a delicious luxury after a long flight.
 Our private paradise was decorated with beautiful faux oil paintings, four-post beds and elegant, beach-themed furniture.
 Our suite also had a small patio that overlooked the azure gulf to the left and a world-class golf course to the right.
 Our boys back home were jealous, to say the least.